dineshj3d/RepData_PeerAssessment1/PA1_template.md

-#### STEP 5 -Are there differences in activity patterns between weekdays and weekends?
+#### STEP 5 - Are there differences in activity patterns between weekdays and weekends?
 To answer this question, first flag each observation as either a 'weekend' or 'weekday'.
 First compute the day of week when each  obeservation (row) was taken.
 A Saturday and Sunday observation is flagged as 'weekend', the rest 'weekday.
 Plot a separate time series graph for 'weekend' and 'weekday'